 This article will explore the significant differences between the most popular language models, GPT and BERT.
-Moreover, we will also explore the best PDF tool, such as UPDF, to see its capabilities and effectiveness when used along with these tools.
+Moreover, we will also explore the best PDF tool with AI, such as UPDF, to see its capabilities and effectiveness when used along with these tools.

 Part 1.
 Overview of GPT and Its Use Cases?

 The full form of GPT is Generative Pre-trained Transformer, an AI language model that uses deep learning to generate human-like language and content.
 The GPT models are trained on large amounts of text data to learn the patterns and relationships in language and then develop the new text based on the learned patterns.